blattmann/parkingapp/README.md

 > Warning: Make sure you're using the latest version of Node.js and NPM

+> Info: You need to have the JavaScript console running to see the "shopping cart" in action as the items will only be displayed via console.log

 ## Quick start

 > Clone/Download the repo then install the dependencies and run it